GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 Custom Tabs offer a better user experience than simply opening an external browser.
 They allow users to remain within the app while browsing, increasing engagement and reducing the risk of users abandoning the app.
-They accomplish this by by being powered directly by the user's preferred browser, automatically sharing the state and features offered by it.
-You don't need to write custom code to manage requests, permission grants or cookie stores.
+They accomplish this by by being powered directly by the user's preferred browser, and automatically sharing the state and features offered by it.
+You don't need to write custom code to manage requests, permission grants, or cookie stores.

 ## What can Custom Tabs do?

 By using a Custom Tab, your web content will load in whatever rendering engine powers your user's preferred browser.
-Any API or web platform feature is available there, will be available in your Custom Tab.
+Any API or web platform feature is available there, and will be available in your Custom Tab.
 Their browsing session, saved passwords, payment methods, and addresses will all show up just like they are accustomed already.